 To sum up

-Georgia is a developing, highly cooperative, low tax country, with almost all the comforts an entrepreneur could want.
-People relocating and investing in Georgia can enjoy personal income tax exemptions if they trade crypto, be taxed at only 1% of their revenue if they provide services, are fully exempt on foreign sources of income including dividends, interest and pension payments received from abroad, as well as some other tax benefits briefly described above.
+Georgia is a developing, highly cooperative, low-tax country, with almost all the comforts an entrepreneur could want.
+People relocating and investing in Georgia can enjoy personal income tax exemptions if they trade crypto, be taxed at only 1% of their revenue if they provide services, are fully exempt on foreign sources of income including dividends, interest, and pension payments received from abroad, as well as some other tax benefits briefly described above.
 Plus, the attractive tax incentives are only one of many reasons that people can benefit by living and doing business here.

-We will gladly assist you in finding the most suitable and beneficial way of setting up and running business in Georgia.
+We will gladly assist you in finding the most suitable and beneficial way of setting up and running a business in Georgia.

 #TaxRatesInGeorgia #TaxationInGeorgia #LowTaxCountry #TaxIncentives #TaxExemptions #LowTaxForNaturalPersons

 D.Aghmashenebeli Av.
 73, Roses (Ilia) Garden, Tbilisi, Georgia

 We here to help you 24/7 with experts